The Thread and Thrum of Sulawesi

 Every time we go to the field, we make sure to check the fabric one by one, together with the women in the village.
 The weavers, their daughters, and even the little girls gather to see them.
 Together, the weavers shared the name of the motif and the stories behind them.
 For the women, to identify and to know how each image and placement of the images hold meaning, is an essential process for regeneration of knowledge.

-I Made Maduarta showing a kandun tree to the young weavers.
+I Made Maduarta showing Symplocos sp. kandun tree to the young weavers.

-Around seven years ago, Ibu Mariati planted a kandun tree in her backyard.
+Around seven years ago, one of the weavers planted a kandun tree in her backyard.
 Now the tree is tall and mature enough for the fallen leaves to be collected.
 We invited the weavers, including the young ones, to see the plant.

 Weaving the day away.

-Before leaving to return to Bali, we made a plan to see the weavers again by the end of the year.
-It will be rainy season when we arrive in December, but we are excited to hear their stories again.
-At the end of the day, it is the regeneration of connection that we want to continue.
+Before beginning the long trip back to Bali, Pung and Yansen made plans when they would return to meet again the end of this year.
+It will be the rainy season when we arrive in December so travel will be even more difficult but we are excited to hear new stories and catch up on news.
+At the end of the day, it is the depth of connection that Threads of Life always seeks to cultivate.